 If this is the end, we’re going to miss the Raza crew very much.
 We’re going to comment a little bit more about this when we’ve let some of the initial frustration die down.

 For now, feel free to share some of your thoughts on the cancellation in the comments.Love TV?
-Subscribe to our YouTube for video updates!
+Be sure to like CarterMatt on Facebook for more updates!